asaiatin/asaiatin.github.io/_posts/2021-06-05-Awareness.md

 On personal front - it obviously helps you weed out un-necessary people like it did for me :P

 All this being said, there's a long way to go.
 While this is more dominant response in rather "Serious" episodes, say a disaagreement at work, major conflict with friends or partner.
 For minor scuffle - I still have a mild annoynace or silent treatment which I'd want to completely avoid and maintain a verison of <em> stoicism </em>.
-I'll update if I make a progress on thsi front :)
+I'll update if I make a progress on this front :)

 Cheers!